MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-networking.md

 The basic process is:

-1. Use the Office 365 IP Address and URL web service and the configuration mechanism of your choice to configure your PAC files and network devices and services with the current set of Microsoft 365 endpoints.
+1. Use the Office 365 IP Address and URL web service and the configuration mechanism of your choice to configure your PAC files and network devices with the current set of Microsoft 365 endpoints.
 2. Run a daily recurring to check for changes in the endpoints or use a notification method.
-3. When changes are detected, regenerate and redistribute the PAC file for client computers and make the changes to your network devices and services.
+3. When changes are detected, regenerate and redistribute the PAC file for client computers and make the changes to your network devices.

 For more information, see [Office 365 IP Address and URL web service](.../enterprise/microsoft-365-ip-web-service.md).